unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 which will set the initial memory size accordingly.
 Note that setting this value to a sufficiently large value (based on your app's usual memory consumption) can improve the startup performance.

-## Required configuration for AOT, Mixed Mode or external bitcode support compilation on Windows 10
+## Required configuration for AOT, Mixed Mode, or external bitcode support compilation on Windows 10

 ### Native windows tooling

 This is the default mode on Windows.
 It requires installing [Python from Windows Store](https://www.microsoft.com/store/productId/9P7QFQMJRFP7), or manually through [Python's official site](https://www.python.org/downloads/).

-This mode is compatible with CI servers which have Python installed by default, such as [Azure Devops Hosted Agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops).
+This mode is compatible with CI servers that have Python installed by default, such as [Azure Devops Hosted Agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops).

 #### Powershell setup

-The bootstrapper needs to use powershell, and configuration is needed.
+The bootstrapper needs to use PowerShell, and configuration is needed.

 You'll need to run the following command in an elevated (administrator) PowerShell prompt: